 Adjacent to the Tornio works is also a third EU Natura area located 1 km to the northeast.
 Alkunkarinlahti is an important bird nesting habitat including birdwatching towers.
 However, reports and statements issued by the environmental authorities indicate that Outokumpu’s activities do not have a negative impact or threaten biodiversity in this area.

 Calvert, Alabama, US

 Calvert, Alabama, US covers 4.69 km2.
 There are no legally binding biodiversity requirement at the Calvert integrated stainless steel plant, but some 80 hectares of the property is defined as wetland including some restrictions on land use.
 The site management has identified as a biodiversity aspect that part of the wetland area is home to quite a wide array of wildlife, like wild turkeys, wild bears, fox squirrels, gopher tortoises and snakes, among other species.
-Since the gopher tortoise and Alabama black bear are threatened species, the Calvert environmental team has worked with regulators on a voluntary basis to help trap and move gopher tortoises to safe locations and we even installed a “bear-friendly” fence to allow the Alabama black bear to better travel through its natural migratory pathways.
+Since the gopher tortoise and Alabama black bear are threatened species, the Calvert environmental team has worked with regulators on a voluntary basis to help trap and move gopher tortoises to safe locations.

 In addition to the above mentioned sites, several other Outokumpu operating sites have action plans related to maintaining biodiversity of the surrounding nature.

 At our Dillenburg site in Germany, wildflower meadow has been set around the steel mill.
 The wealth of plants and blossoms provides nutrition for numerous insects and fosters biodiversity.
 One of our operators at the site has even set up beehives near the meadow.

 As an initiative for biodiversity, the Avesta site in Sweden let tree logs remain on the ground so they can become a hotel and food storage for a wide array of insects.